ezraonyinkwa/Shopping-Trends-Analysis/README.md

 - Which are our top 10 products and how much do we make in sales from the products?
 - Which payment method do most of customers use and which do we get the highest amount of money transacted in terms of sales?
 - What size of product do our customers purchase the most and how much do we get in terms of sales?
-- Which is the preffered shopping method?
+- Which is the preffered shipping method?

 3. Regional Analysis
 - Where are most of our customers located?